ghagl/Gurich/readme.md

 In order to install this driver, please see the INSTALL file.

 If you want a driver with warranty, then use Ricoh's driver for Microsoft Windows.

-I am not affilated with nor employed by Ricoh, this project is done in my spare time.
+I am neither affilated with nor employed by Ricoh, this project is done in my spare time.
 All trademarks mentioned in this project are owned by their respective owner.

 ## Features